 Today Puglia produces more olive oil and wine than any other region in the country.
 With its golden wheat, citrus trees and abundance of fresh seafood, you’d be hard-pressed to find another region that offers such a range of gastronomic delicacies.

 The absolute favourite pasta dish of the Pugliese is orecchiette—named for its shape, which translates into “small ear”— a homemade noodle that comes from the cucina povera tradition, which emphasized local ingredients harvested for nourishment and flavoured with regional herbs and spices.

-Good to Know: Tipping in Italy
+Fast Facts: Tipping in Italy

 Tipping is common in Italy and fairly similar to our own practice in North America.
 Of course, there are some exceptions.
 A few helpful guidelines to follow:

 Taxis: The usual tip is 10% of the fare.